-Professor and researcher in the Department of Economics and director of the Center for Studies of the Asia-Pacific Economic Cooperation (APEC) at the Autonomous University of Baja California Sur.
+Professor and researcher in the Department of Economics and coordinator of the Center for Studies of the Asia-Pacific Economic Cooperation (APEC) Mechanism at the Autonomous University of Baja California Sur.
 She is a member of the National System of Researchers and a member of the Mexican Academy of Sciences.
-She represented Mexico on the Intergovernmental Panel on Climate Change (IPCC) Bureau within the UN framework as Vice-Chair of Working Group 3 "Mitigation" (2008- 2016).
-She is Master in Economic Journalism (Center for the Study of European Integration, Belgium), a PhD in Economics (UNAM), with a Postdoc in Peace Studies (University of Bradford, United Kingdom).
-She researches international cooperation, climate action, green finance, tourism, and sustainable development.
-Author or editor of 25 books, 166 chapters, and more than 200 articles in peer-reviewed journals.
-Lead author of the IPCC Fourth Assessment Report (Nobel Peace Prize in 2007), the Fifth and Sixth IPCC Reports, and currently of the Seventh IPCC Report.
-Awards: 2017, the Science and Technology Award and the Medal of Scientific and Technological Merit, State of Baja California Sur; 2021, recognized by the Mexican Consortium of APEC Study Centers (CONMEX_CEA) for her contributions to Pacific Rim studies; 2024, the Finance Diamond Award from the Mexican Institute of Finance Executives.
+She represented Mexico IN the Bureau of the Intergovernmental Panel on Climate Change (IPCC) within the framework of the UN, and was Vice-Chair of Working Group 3 (2008-2016).
+She holds a Bachelor's degree in International Economic Relations (University of National and World Economy, Bulgaria), a Master's degree in Economic Journalism (Center for European Integration Studies, Belgium), a PhD in Economics (UNAM, cum laude), and completed postdoctoral studies in Security and Peace Studies (University of Bradford, United Kingdom).
+She conducts research on international cooperation, climate action, green finance, and sustainable development.
+She is the author or editor of 25 books, 166 book chapters, and over 200 articles in peer-reviewed journals.
+She has supervised 22 undergraduate students, 26 master's students, and 19 doctoral students.
+She is the lead author of the IPCC's Fourth Assessment Report (awarded the Nobel Peace Prize in 2007), the IPCC's Fifth and Sixth Assessment Reports, and the Mexican Climate Change Report.
+Currently Dr. Ivanova is lead author of the IPCC's Seventh Assessment Report (2025-2028).
+She has directed projects for CONAHCYT, the Inter-American Development Bank (IDB), the German Society for Sustainable Development (GIZ), and the United Nations Development Program (UNDP).
+In 2017, she received the Science and Technology Award and the Medal for Scientific and Technological Merit from the State of Baja California Sur.
+In 2021, she was recognized for her contribution to studies on the Pacific Basin.
+In 2024, she received the Finance Diamond Award from the Mexican Institute of Finance Executives.

 La crisis climática es uno de los mayores desafíos de nuestro tiempo al transformar la economía de la vida y la geopolítica a nivel global.
 El libro Transición energética y extractivismo humano corresponde al Tomo 2 de la obra Crisis climática y transición justa en Asia y África que sitúa a ambos continentes en el centro de los debates sobre sostenibilidad, justicia climática y desarrollo sustentable subrayando la urgencia de construir alternativas que reconcilien economía, sociedad y naturaleza.
 Este volumen aborda los desafíos de la transición energética en Asia y África en un contexto marcado por tensiones geopolíticas y crisis ambientales.
 Además, analiza el impacto del extractivismo humano sobre comunidades y territorios, así como los efectos de las migraciones vinculadas a estas dinámicas.
 Desde una mirada crítica y propositiva, basada en la economía heterodoxa, los especialistas examinan el papel de los inversionistas institucionales y plantean los dilemas entre sostenibilidad, justicia climática y la reproducción social del capitalismo global.